pren1/fans_kalman/README.md

 # Fans_Kalman
 To predict the fans of any vtuber

-The kalman impl is inherited and modified from here: https://github.com/zziz/kalman-filter.git
+The Kalman impl is inherited and modified from here: https://github.com/zziz/kalman-filter.git

 We expect that there is an update of the follower number every 5 minutes.
 If there isn't, the follower number will remain unchanged, and it will be used as an input.